 K&S Corporation Limited posts all price sensitive reports, Australian Securities Exchange releases and media releases on the Company's website.

 The communication strategy is consistent with ASX Principle 6.
+The Company's Communication Policy is available on the Company's website

 ABN 67 007 561 837